 You might say: “That's a funny name”.

-Founded in 1986, Regia Anglorum is a society based in the UK but with a rapidly growing membership across the Atlantic and in mainland Europe, having members in Canada, the US, Germany, Spain and elsewhere.
-We are a group of people from all walks of life who share a common interest in the period often called the Dark Ages, or the Early Mediaeval Period – roughly from the time of Alfred the Great to Richard the Lionheart – although much of our work aims to recreate a cross-section of British life around the turn of the first millennium.
-It was a time when Britain was host to many peoples – Anglo-Saxons, Anglo-Danes, Norse, Cymru, Viking raiders and even some Normans.
+Founded in 1986, Regia Anglorum is a society based in the UK but with a rapidly growing membership overseas.
+We are a group of people from all walks of life who share a common interest in the period often called the Dark Ages, or the early mediaeval period – roughly from the time of Alfred the Great to Richard the Lionheart – although much of our work aims to recreate a cross-section of British life around the turn of the first millennium.
+It was a time when Britain was host to many peoples – Anglo-Saxons, Anglo-Danes, Norse, Picts, Cymru, Viking raiders, and even Normans, Frisians and Carolingians from the continent.
 Regia portrays all of these and more.

 We are proud of our strong stance on authentic portrayal and have acquired a considerable academic reputation for accuracy.
 This we maintain and augment by seeing not only the wood, but the trees as well!

 We feel that we do our ancestors no service at all if we portray them as mindlessly violent and their lives as nasty, brutish and short.
 England was the jewel of Europe; rich in gold and silver and self-sufficient in all aspects of life.
 Whilst life continued much as it had done for over a thousand years, politically the English state was moving towards a form of constitutional monarchy, only to be brought up short one day in October 1066.
 But that, as they say, is another story…

 The society's work deliberately has a strong educational slant and we consider that authenticity is of the highest importance.
 We prefer to work from found material where possible and are extremely cautious regarding such things as the interpretation of styles depicted in manuscript sources.
 A surprising number of our members are archaeologists or historians.